 Knowing what the top photography trends are in the industry is incredibly useful.
 Whether for wedding shots, stock images, or product photography, knowing what to shoot puts you at the top of the curve.

 Clients are always looking for something new.
-They are aiming at using images that others don’t have, as it makes their own products one-of-a-kind.
+They aim to use images that others don’t have, as it makes their own products one-of-a-kind.

 So what are the current photography trends?
-Here we have the top photography trends for 2021.
-Look out world!
+Here we have the top photography trends for 2022.
+Look out, world!

 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]